-- 9. Except as otherwise provided these Rules apply to: - (a) a barrister who is a local legal practitioner, except to the extent that the conduct of the barrister in relation to practice in another Australian State or Territory is regulated by Barristers' Rules for that State or Territory; - (b) a barrister who is an interstate legal practitioner, in relation to practice in this jurisdiction, including work, wherever performed, in relation to such practice; and - (c) a barrister who is employed by the Crown or who holds a statutory office save that he or she is exempt from Rules 15- 24B and 95-106 while acting pursuant to that employment or office. - 10.
-These Rules are not intended to be a complete or detailed code of conduct for barristers.
+- 9. Except as otherwise provided these Rules apply to: - (a) a barrister who is a local legal practitioner, except to the extent that the conduct of the barrister in relation to practice in another Australian State or Territory is regulated by Barristers' Rules for that State or Territory; - (b) a barrister who is an interstate legal practitioner, in relation to practice in this jurisdiction, including work, wherever performed, in relation to such practice; and - (c) a barrister who: - (i) is a government legal officer; - (ii) holds a statutory office; or - (iii) is employed by Legal Aid Queensland or the Aboriginal and Torres Strait Islander Legal Service;

+save that he or she is exempt from Rules 16- 24B, and 95-99, and 101-106 while acting pursuant to that employment or office.

+10. These Rules are not intended to be a complete or detailed code of conduct for barristers.
 Other standards for, requirements of and sanctions on the conduct of barristers are found in the inherent disciplinary jurisdiction of the Supreme Court, the Legal Profession Act 2007 and in the general law (including the law relating to contempt of court).